stanmaz/BBOalert/README.md

 ### Alias

-The format os an alias record is :
+The format of an alias record is :

       Alias,<string1>,<string2>